gelato alla fragola

 Ingredients

-ingredients for stewed cherries
+ingredients for stewed strawberries

-* 1-1.2kg fresh cherries, rinsed, pitted
+* 1-1.2kg fresh strawberries, rinsed, hulled removed

-* juice & zest of 1/2 large lemon
+* 1/2 zest of a lemon

 Method

-- TO PREPARE STEWED CHERRIES:
+- TO PREPARE STRAWBERRIES:

-- TO PREPARE THE BASE KAMUT PASTRY:
+- TO PREPARE CRÈME ANGLASE: